florian/xStore/docs/browser-support.md

 - Safari 4+
 - Opera 10.5+

 That's a browser share of ~85%.
-Since loSstorage.js targets web apps, that usually don't have to work on 6 years old browsers, I've decided to keep the library small and not to support IE6/7 by default.
+Since xStore targets web apps, that usually don't have to work on 6 years old browsers, I've decided to keep the library small and not to support IE6/7 by default.

 ---